SurajG20/ai-chat-application/README.md

 - `chat.getSessions` - Get all chat sessions for a user
 - `chat.getMessages` - Get messages for a specific chat session
 - `chat.createSession` - Create a new chat session
-- `chat.sendMessage` - Send a message and get AI response
+- `chat.sendMessage` - Send a message and get AI response (non-streaming)
+- `chat.sendMessageStream` - Send a message and stream AI response in real-time
 - `chat.updateSessionTitle` - Update session title
 - `chat.deleteSession` - Delete a chat session